2018 iPhone SE 2 To Incorporate iPhone X Features

 Incorporating Face ID into the iPhone SE 2 will greatly affect the 2018 model’s design and hardware.
 If Apple does want to incorporate its high-tech security system, its budget iPhone will have to be built with all the necessary fixtures for a TrueDepth camera.

 Face ID would also mean that the iPhone SE 2 will most likely run on Apple’s A11 Bionic chip.
-After all, the chipset was made with the neural engine in mind, making the smartphone capable of recognising and learning the changes in its users appearance.
+After all, the chipset was made with the neural engine in mind, making the smartphone capable of recognizing and learning the changes in its users’ appearance.

 Price

-With specs similar to the iPhone X, price is a big question for the iPhone SE 2.
+With specs similar to the iPhone X, the price is a big question for the iPhone SE 2.
 After all, the budget phone will probably have some of Apple’s high-end features.

 When it comes to price, loyal Apple users might be in luck.
 According to Forbes, the Cupertino-based company decided to decrease the prices of its upcoming iPhone X-inspired models by $100 to $200.

 The decreased price of Apple’s high-end iPhones will certainly affect the price of the 2018 iPhone SE 2.
-Currently, the cheapest variant of the iPhone SE is costs $349 with 32GB.
+Currently, the cheapest variant of the iPhone SE costs $349 with 32GB.
 Meanwhile, the cheapest variant of the iPhone X is $1,149 with 256GB.